-Financial — Keli Richmond is author of online CE courses sponsored by Northern Speech Services; receives royalty payments.
+Financial — Keli Richmond is an author of online CE courses sponsored by Northern Speech Services; receives royalty payments.

-Financial — Keli Richmond is author of the Literacy Speaks!® materials published by Northern Speech Services; receives royalty payments.
+Financial — Keli Richmond is an author of the Literacy Speaks!® materials published by Northern Speech Services; receives royalty payments.

 Nonfinancial — Keli Richmond has no relevant nonfinancial relationships to disclose.